yssource/rhai/README.md

 * `None` is obvious - no optimization on the AST is performed.

-* `Simple` (default) performs relatively _safe_ optimizations without causing side effects (i.e. it only relies on static analysis and will not actually perform any function calls).
+* `Simple` (default) relies exclusively on static analysis, performing relatively _safe_ optimizations only.
+  In particular, no function calls will be made to determine the output value.
+This also means that most comparison operators and constant arithmetic expressions are untouched.

-* `Full` is _much_ more aggressive, _including_ running functions on constant arguments to determine their result.
+* `Full` is _much_ more aggressive.
+Functions _will_ be run, when passed constant arguments, to determine their results.
-  One benefit to this is that many more optimization opportunities arise, especially with regards to comparison operators.
+  One benefit is that many more optimization opportunities arise, especially with regards to comparison operators.
+  Nevertheless, the majority of scripts do not excessively rely on constants, and that is why this optimization level is opt-in; only scripts that are machine-generated tend to have constants spliced in at generation time.

 An [`Engine`]'s optimization level is set via a call to `set_optimization_level`: